Wednesday, October 30, 2024

 And when they say everything, they mean everything.
 Comic books will be sold—but with cats.
 Art prints will be sold—but with cats.
 (Think of the wonderful artist Nick Vargas, who will be the first artist to be featured, with two limited prints, a handful of originals, and some giclées for sale.)
 Books.
 Ceramics.
 Home decor.
 Greeting cards.
 Art supplies.
 Clothing.
 Stickers.
 There are desktop and turntable scratchers.
 Pins.
 Candles.

 If it’s cool and has a cat on it, you know where to find it.
-And expect to see more artists: While Vargas will open the space
+And expect to see more artists: While Vargas will open the space, the pair plan for mulitple shows throughout each year, themed to cats and other things (think Halloween).

 “It’s wild to think that when I was a teenager, I would shop on Retro Row, dreaming of my own space on 4th Street,” Jena said.
 “No joke: I wanted to buy meow and then live in the apartments above it.
 But this is a nice alternative to the dream.”